 The yummy mango is a popular fruit among many countries – it is the national fruit of India, Pakistan and the Philippines, while also being the national tree of Bangladesh.
 It’s no wonder the mango is so much in demand – it’s such a juicy fruit!
 Did you know the word ‘mango’ is derived from the Malayalam word for mango – ‘manga’?
 Let the kids have some mango fun by making a mango shaped notepad, as shown in Tree Hut.

 Kids always learn better by doing, and crafts is a great way to learn and have fun in the process!
 Read up on some trivia for each symbol before you begin, so you can offer little tidbits of information as you craft your way away.
-With a week left for Republic Day, you’re right on time to start making these Indian National Symbol Crafts!
+With a week left for Republic Day, you’re right on time to start making these amazing crafts of Indian National Symbols for your little ones!

 You might also be interested in our post 27 Wonderful Wooden Toys for 1 to 3 year olds – Safe, Non Toxic, and Full of Fun & Learning